Nobody thinks much about a household fire until the day it happens.

 Identifying the Responsible Party

 You can trust Speaks Law Firm to undertake a thorough investigation of your fire incident to identify who was responsible.
-Our Wilmington injury attorneys don’t just stop at the fire marshal’s report.
+Our Wilmington personal injury attorneys don’t just stop at the fire marshal’s report.
 We know that many people can be at fault for North Carolina home and apartment fires, including:

 - Your landlord or owner of the rental property

 - The builder of the house, or any subcontractor dealing with gas, hot water, or electrical systems